isomerpages/mol-services/_packages/01c-intent.md

 ---
-title: Buying directly from HDB
+title: Step 3
-permalink: /buying-a-hdb/buying-direct
+permalink: /resale/intent
-third_nav_title: Buying A HDB Flat
+third_nav_title: I want to buy a resale flat
 ---

-### Step 1: Check your eligibility
+### Register Intent to Buy

 Use this e-Service to [check your eligibility](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK ) by answering a simple questionnaire.